DannieMo/MicroverseModule1-Capstone-Project/README.md

 ## Acknowledgments

 Credit to [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) whose design template was used for this project.
+My Appreciation also goes to Peris Ndanu [https://github.com/mimipeshy] for taking out time to review my project.
+Every review gives me an opprtunity to improve.
+Thank you.

 ## Show your support
 Give a ⭐️ if you like this project!